Failure: In marketing

 Marketing researchers have distinguished between outcome and process failures.
 An outcome failure is a failure to obtain a good or service at all; a process failure is a failure to receive the good or service in an appropriate or preferable way.
 Thus, a person who is only interested in the final outcome of an activity would consider it to be an outcome failure if the core issue has not been resolved or a core need is not met.
 A process failure occurs, by contrast, when, although the activity is completed successfully, the customer still perceives the way in which the activity is conducted to be below an expected standard or benchmark.

 Wan and Chan note that outcome and process failures are associated with different kinds of detrimental effects to the consumer.
 They observe that "[a]n outcome failure involves a loss of economic resources (i.e., money, time) and a process failure involves a loss of social resources (i.e., social esteem)".

 In education

-A failing grade is a mark or grade given to a student to indicate that they did not pass an assignment or a class.
+A failing grade is a mark or grade given to a student to indicate that they did not pass an assignment, exam or course.
 Grades may be given as numbers, letters or other symbols.

 By the year 1884, Mount Holyoke College was evaluating students' performance on a 100-point or percentage scale and then summarizing those numerical grades by assigning letter grades to numerical ranges.
 Mount Holyoke assigned letter grades A through E, with E indicating lower than 75% performance and designating failure.
 The A–E system spread to Harvard University by 1890.
 In 1898, Mount Holyoke adjusted the grading system, adding an F grade for failing (and adjusting the ranges corresponding to the other letters).
 The practice of letter grades spread more broadly in the first decades of the 20th century.
 By the 1930s, the letter E was dropped from the system, for unclear reasons.